nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

 ### remote-portal-app-registry

-This plugin type adds an additional registry for remote portal-apps to the Portal.
+This plugin type adds a registry for remote portal-apps to the Portal.

 To register a new remote-portal-app-registry plugin add this to _package.json_: